Ferry or hydrofoil: what's the difference?

 Popular routes in Italy served by hydrofoils and ferries

-If you are dreaming of a trip to Southern Italy and want to discover the beauties of Campania and the Gulf of Naples, bear in mind that most crossings are operated both by ferries and hydrofoils.
+If you are dreaming of a trip in southern Italy, and want to discover the beauties of Campania and the Gulf of Naples, bear in mind that most crossings are operated by both ferries and hydrofoils.

-You can choose either a ferry or a hydrofoil when traveling on these 5 routes:
+Depending on your needs, you can choose either a ferry or a hydrofoil when traveling on these 6 routes:

 1. Ferries and hydrofoils from Naples to Ischia

-The Naples - Ischia route is active all year round with more than 30 connections per day.
-Ferries operating on this route take about 1.5 hours to reach the island, while hydrofoils from Naples to Ischia make the trip in a little less than 1 hour.
+The Naples - Ischia ferry route is active all year round with over 30 connections per day.
+Ferries operating on this route take over 1 hour to reach the island, while make the trip in around 50 minutes.

 Ferries depart from the Calata Porta di Massa pier, while hydrofoils to Ischia from Naples depart from Molo Beverello.
 The two piers are connected by a free shuttle that runs until midnight.

-Tip: Take a look at the return route from Ischia to Naples, see hydrofoil timetables and ferry schedules, and choose the best option for you.
+Tip: also take a look at the return ferry route from Ischia to Naples, see ferry and hydrofoil schedules, and pick the best option for you.

-2. Ferries and hydrofoils from Naples to Capri
+2. Ferries and hydrofoils from Naples to Procida

-The route from Naples to the island of Procida is served with 20 daily connections available all year round.
-The ferry trip takes 1.5 hours to get to Procida, while hydrofoils reach the island in about 30 minutes.
+The ferry route from Naples to Procida is served with 20 daily connections available all year round.
+The ferry takes up to 1 hour 30 minutes to get to Procida, while hydrofoils reach the island in about 30 minutes.

-The Sorrento - Capri route is serviced with more than 20 daily connections available all year round.
-So, you can easily get a boat from Sorrento to Capri even off-season.
-The route is operated by hydrofoils and high-speed ferries that usually reach the island in less than 30 minutes.
+The Sorrento - Capri ferry route is operated with more than 20 daily crossings available all year round.
+The route is operated by hydrofoils and high-speed ferries that usually reach the island in 15-30 minutes.

-Both ferries and hydrofoils to Capri depart from the port of Marina Piccola, which is located a few steps from the historic center of Sorrento.
+Both ferries and hydrofoils to Capri depart from the port of Marina Piccola, which is located very close to the historic center of Sorrento.

-The route from Ischia to Capri is available twice a day.
-It's operated by hydrofoils and high-speed ferries that reach the island in approximately 1 hour.
+The ferry route from Ischia to Capri is available twice a day.
+It's operated by hydrofoils and high-speed ferries that reach the island in approximately 40-50 minutes.

-You can travel to Capri by ferry and hydrofoil that depart from the 3 main ports of Ischia (Ischia Porto, Casamicciola and Forio), as well as from the small tourist port of Lacco Ameno.
+Ferries and hydrofoils to Capri depart from all 3 main ports of Ischia (Ischia Porto, Casamicciola and Forio), as well as from the small tourist port of Lacco Ameno.

 Enjoying a beautiful Italian sunset on the ferry deck

 On Ferryhopper, you can book cheap ferry and hydrofoil tickets for Italy and beyond.
-Compare vessels, prices and schedules, and book your tickets online with just a few clicks!
+Check the vessel types and amenities, compare prices and timetables, and plan your trip online in just a few steps!